Working Days

-What is working days?
+What are Working days?

 Working days refer to the days during which businesses and organizations conduct their regular activities.
 Typically, this concept excludes weekends and public holidays, creating a clear structure for both employers and employees.
 Understanding working days is crucial, especially from an HR perspective, as it impacts payroll, scheduling, and overall productivity.